riceissa/issarice.com/drafts/general-epistemic-disclaimers.md

     poorly, that is something against it.
 -   People often say to "criticize ideas, not people".
-But in a world where some people criticize people and some criticize ideas, it's hard to tell what a any one critic is doing.
+But in a world where some people criticize people and some criticize ideas, it's hard to tell what any one critic is doing.
     Should I be grateful that a critic is "bug testing" my ideas?
     Or should I be wary that as he is doing this, he is also downgrading his opinion of me, for having written those ideas?